Solutions for Smoke, Pollution, and Daily Damage

 Those with curly hair tend to have an especially hard time without products to tame their tresses.
 Avoid curl products that contain silicone or sulfates, which can contribute to damaged hair on a long-term basis.

+The build-up of air pollutants on the scalp can lead to follicle damage, which can contribute to dandruff, hair loss, and scalp irritation, not to mention especially unruly curly hair.
 Curly types should also heed the warning above about hot hair tools – especially if your hair is suffering from signs of environmental damage.

 Kinky

 While these quick hair-care tips are a start, you might be wondering: is there truly a way to target pollutants in our hair care?
-Actually, yes!
+Actually - yes!
 We’re starting to see an increase in products created specifically for detoxing the scalp and shielding strands from UV exposure.

 Split Ends Treatment